DTW-DanWard/OctopusDeployUtilities/docs/OctopusDeployUtilitiesRoadmap.md

 Once you automate exports they can pile up.
 If no changes exist between two exports the second export is unnecessary.
 Add function to programmatically compare/delete identical exports.

+## Add Custom Types to Objects and Provide Console Output Formatting

+Add type names (ODU.<FolderName>, etc.) to export in oduobject processing.
+Will allow for better filtering/processing and console output (PS1XML) formatting.

 ## Compare Releases